mukeshkaranth/twitter-search-engine/README.md

-# CS242: Informatin Retrieval Project Part A - Crawling movie-related tweets using TweePy and Indexing using PyLucene
+# Crawling movie-related tweets using TweePy and Indexing using PyLucene

 **Note:** Please use an online markdown template rendering tool (<https://dillinger.io/>) to render this README correctly!\
 Go to the above mentioned webiste and paste the contents of this README file to view it correctly.